pnguyen215/shell/README.md

   - _Parameters_:

     - -n : Optional dry-run flag.
-If provided, the command is printed using shell::on_evict instead of executed.
+If provided, the command is printed using shell::logger::cmd_copy instead of executed.
     - token : The Telegram Bot API token.
     - chat_id : The chat identifier where the message should be sent.
     - message : The message text to send.